Evanidus14/Aldrnari-Gamepad-Setup/README.md

 ![image](https://user-images.githubusercontent.com/89932487/133179781-0e103c21-2c3d-49d3-91be-0c991b766bfe.png)

 Now, depending on the controller you're using, you may have to click the button at the bottom of the screen "Show Other Controller Types" in order to see the configurations.
+The best part about these configurations is that you don't have to do anything to get them up and running - just apply them through steam and you're ready to move on!

 ![image](https://user-images.githubusercontent.com/89932487/133180556-7a334519-bc09-4cd5-b87d-45a726a2d755.png)